Mysterious Doors of Old Bukhara

 In the mornings we did suhoor with the hotel's owner and a boy from the front desk.
 In the evenings we would lay a table on “chorpoya” (a four-legged national furniture to sit), with the dishes bought from local chaykhanas or a nearby restaurant “Ayvan”.

 One sunny, peaceful day, I took my book and went to the oldest courtyard.
-I sat down on wooden stairs and started reading when a sudden wind interrupted me and left th door of a nearby storeroom hanging open.
-It felt like a sign from ancient times.
+I sat down on the wooden stairs and started reading when a sudden gust of wind interrupted me.
+It carried cold air from the nearby storeroom, whose door was open.
+The air felt ancient — as if it had been trapped there since old times.

 Life in Bukhara felt like another world to us: Farsi songs playing on the radio in a taxi cab, taxi drivers not using Google maps, admitting not to know street names, but boasting with their intuition.